jmitchell4/dump978-wiffle/WIFFLE.md

 The Wiffle CSV output is a normalized CSV output to align a fork of `dump1090` and `dump978`.
 This output is provided both via an optional stdout as well as a TCP service.

+The CSV delimiter is a comma, with no space between fields.

 | Column | Field | Description | Example |
 |---|---|---|---|
 | 1 | Link Type | Indicator of 1090 vs UAT | `1090`, `uat-`, `uat+` |